-- Three different tracks have been developed for the certificate: Clinical Investigation, Translational Medicine, Genetics/Genomics.
+- Three different tracks have been developed for the certificate: Clinical Investigation, Translational Medicine, and Genetics/Genomics.

-Academic policies for the MSCI and graduate certificate programs can be found in the MSCI Academic Policies Handbook (PDF).
+Academic policies for the MSCI and graduate certificate programs can be found on the Clinical Research Training Center website.

 While in the program, scholars conduct their own clinical research projects.
-The research project must receive IRB approval and needs to involve either patients, human tissue, human cell lines, or clinical data.
-The resulting thesis manuscript cannot be a review article, case report, or case series.
+The research project must receive IRB approval and needs to involve either patients, human tissue, human cell lines or clinical data.
+The resulting thesis manuscript cannot be a review article, case report or case series.
 Multidisciplinary mentors and leaders guide research projects and encourage career development activities.
-Research in progress is presented at multidisciplinary seminar sessions where peer and mentor feedback is received.
-Program graduates have published over 740 peer-reviewed manuscripts, secured over 100 federal, state, and privately sponsored grants, and presented at over 1,000 conferences, symposia, and meetings locally, nationally and internationally.
+Research in progress is presented at multidisciplinary seminar sessions during which peer and mentor feedback is received.
+Program graduates have published more than 740 peer-reviewed manuscripts; secured more than 100 federal, state and privately sponsored grants; and presented at more than 1,000 conferences, symposia and meetings locally, nationally and internationally.

 Visit online course listings to view offerings for M17 CLNV.